-order The order of the polynomial used to fit the samples. order must be less than winsize.
-(Savitzky-Golay only)
+order: The order of the polynomial used to fit the samples.
+The order must be less than winsize (Savitzky-Golay only).

 There is a procedure for searching for good filtering parameters: it uses opt_points random points and perfoms filtering in that points.
 The result of the filtering can be tested for quality.
 The quality function is a trade of two features: accuracy and smoothing.
 Accuracy can be estimated as the (abs) difference between original and filtered data, quality of smoothing can be estimated as absalute values of the derivates.
 So there are two parameters diff_penalty and deriv_penalty that can ajust the trade-of.